 PS: For those of you who are already hitting an ROAS of 4x and above, that’s great, but don’t call it a day just yet.
 Instead, keep A/B testing and optimizing your campaigns!

 Here’s an example of a client project where we started out with an ROAS of 9.75x, and grew it to a whopping 14.69x.

 So — achieving a high ROAS is definitely possible, but at the same time, keep in mind that your ROAS will fluctuate according to seasonality and what your competitors do or don’t do.

 Want similar results?
 Let us help you.
-Get your own 5-Point Action Plan you can immediately apply to your PPC for a better ROAS in the next 30 days.
+Get your action plan you can immediately apply to your PPC for a better ROAS in the next 30 days.

 ROAS vs ROI